davars/sohop/README.md

 - [ ] Let's Encrypt provision / renewal
 - [ ] Google Auth (Apps domain) (needs advocate)
 - [ ] Google Auth (groups) (needs advocate)

+## Rant

+There seems to be a trend where all config file formats trend towards Turing-completeness over time.
+Life is too short for understanding the directives of yet another arbitrary config file format, and still not being free from having to patch the software anyway when it falls just short of your needs.
+I'd rather have all of Go available to me when 'configuring' my web server so that I can perform truly arbitrary processing on requests.

 ## Contributing ##